tvdboom/ATOM/README.md

 Description
 ------------------------
-Automated Tool for Optimized Modelling (ATOM) is a python package designed for fast exploration of machine learning solutions.
-With just a few lines of code, you can perform basic data cleaning steps, feature selection and compare the performance of multiple machine learning models on a given dataset.
+Automated Tool for Optimized Modelling (ATOM) is a python package designed for fast exploration of supervised machine learning solutions.
+With just a few lines of code, you can perform basic data cleaning steps, feature selection and compare the performance of multiple models on a given dataset.
 ATOM should be able to provide quick insights on which algorithms perform best for the task at hand and provide an indication of the feasibility of the machine learning solution.
+This package supports binary classification, multiclass classification and regression tasks.

 | NOTE: A data scientist with knowledge of the data will quickly outperform ATOM if he applies usecase-specific feature engineering or data cleaning methods.
 Use ATOM only for a fast exploration of the problem! |
 | --- |